 An uncertain tax position is recognized as a benefit only if it is "more likely than not" that the tax position would be sustained in a tax examination.
 The amount recognized is the largest amount of tax benefit that is greater than 50% likely of being realized on examination.
 For tax positions not meeting the "more likely than not" test, no tax benefit is recorded.
 Penalties and interest incurred related to underpayment of income tax are classified as income tax expense in the period incurred.
-No penalties or interest relating to income taxes have been incurred for the six months ended June 30, 2020 and the years ended December 31, 2019 and 2018.
+No significant penalties or interest relating to income taxes have been incurred during the six months ended June 30, 2019 and 2018, and for the years ended December 31, 2018 and 2017.
 All of the tax returns of the Company remain subject to examination by the tax authorities for three years from the date of filing.